Cyclone Idai: Thank you for your donations

-Thanks to your continued generosity, our Church network has already sprung into action and we are reaching thousands of vulnerable people with life-saving food, clean water, and hygiene kits.
-Caritas aid workers are working around the clock to get aid to where it's needed, a life-line to families made homeless by the flood waters of cyclone Idai.
+Thanks to your generosity, our front line Church networks across Mozambique and Zimbabwe have reached vulnerable communities with life-saving food, clean water, and hygiene kits.
+Our experienced Caritas aid workers continue to work around the clock to get aid to where it's needed, a lifeline to families made homeless by the flood waters of Cyclone Idai, (14 March) and Cyclone Kenneth (25 April).

 Catholic Church becomes a temporary home for families

-"We have so far buried 40 people who passed on in the church.
+In Ngangu, St. John's Catholic Church took in families.
+Godwin Mundiripo, a Catholic Catechist at the church, told our aid workers at the height of the emergency response: "We have so far buried 40 people who passed on in the church.
 So far, the church is housing 65 adults and 35 children.
-We have well-wishers who have been providing assistance but it is not enough to feed all the people."
+We have well-wishers who have been providing assistance, but it is not enough to feed all the people."

 A message from the Zimbabwe Catholic Bishops

-The Catholic Bishops Conference of Zimbabwe issued a statement last Friday (22 March) saying:
+The Catholic Bishops Conference of Zimbabwe issued this statement on 22 March:

 “We think of all the people who have been left homeless and as well as losing loved ones have lost all their possessions, including their crops and livestock.